A 10-week course full of Wisdom, Happiness, Love & Unity

 Course dates & times

-Each week, we’ll explore a different theme, enriching your understanding and practical application of timeless philosophical teachings.
+Each week, the group will explore a different theme, enriching the understanding and practice of timeless philosophical teachings.

 Practical Philosophy Course find wisdom within Kingston